CEatBTU/FGPU/README.md

 ## Setting up the FGPU LLVM-based compiler

 The compiler will be used to generate, from an OpenCL kernel description, the binaries containing the FGPU instructions that implement the kernel.
 To ensure portability, the FGPU compiler is built inside a Docker container.
-See the instructions in `compiler/README.md.`
+See the instructions in see the [compiler README](compiler/README.md).

 ## Setting up the Vivado SW/HW Development Environment

-First, you need to configure several parameters in the [project_vivado/scripts/setup_environment.tcl](project_vivado/scripts/setup_environment.tcl) file.
-In particular, **it is critical** to specify in this script:
-- the operating system (windows or linux - that will impact some filenames used by these scripts)
-- the *ModelSim* installation path, *if running the simulation flow*
-- the project name (your choice)
-- the project path (your choice)

-For path delimiters, use "/" both in Windows and in linux.

-Additionally, this same script also allows selecting:
-- the target board (currently only the [Zynq-7000 ZC706] board is supported. future supported will be included in the [project_vivado/scripts/targets](project_vivado/scripts/targets) folder)
-- the desired clock frequency

-## Implementing the design

-TODO

-## Running behavioral Simulation

-TODO

 # Limitations